westwardfishdme/Shell-Random-Greeter/README.md

 - TCSH
 --------------------------------------------------------------------------------
 Notes:
-- WinBash is sort of buggy, but I'll work it out
+- ~~WinBash is sort of buggy, but I'll work it out~~ Windows is depreciated.
-- Should work just fine on MacOS-- Since MAC's utilize the ZSH shell and is a UNIX-like OS, but I haven't tested it yet.
+- Should work just fine on MacOS-- Since Mac's utilize the ZSH shell and is a UNIX-like OS, but I haven't tested it yet.
 - Same goes for any other Unix-Like System.
-If any issues sprout up, pls post in the Bug Reports. :P
+If any issues sprout up, pls post in the Bug Reports.
+Or email me @westwardfishdme@gmail.com :P
 --------------------------------------------------------------------------------
 ## Calling Custom Quotes:
 if you would rather call a specific quote, you may use `shell-random-greeter [1,2,3....]` which will then show that specific art/quote when running the script